System Integration Design Document

 1.1 Purpose

-This document outlines the system integration design for the Inventory Tracking System, aiming to ensure seamless interaction between the Raspberry Pi 3 GUI, RF Ideas RDR-7081AKU USB RFID reader, RP2040 microcontroller (for redundancy with RFID-RC522), 16x2 I2C LCD display, and CSV database.
-The goal is to enable efficient inventory management, with the RP2040 processing RFID scans and updating the LCD, while the Raspberry Pi 3 handles CSV logging, GUI updates, and verification of scanned data and transactions with the RP2040, ensuring mutual confirmation and reliable operation for a storeroom environment.
+This document outlines the system integration design for the Inventory Tracking System, reflecting the implemented solution using a Raspberry Pi 3 GUI, RF Ideas RDR-7081AKU USB RFID reader, RP2040 microcontroller with RFID-RC522 for manual redundancy, 16x2 I2C LCD display, and CSV database.
+The system enables efficient inventory management, with the RP2040 processing manual RFID scans and updating the LCD, while the Raspberry Pi 3 handles CSV logging, GUI updates, and internal verification of scanned data.

 1.2 Scope

-The scope includes integrating the Tkinter GUI (Raspberry Pi 3), RDR-7081AKU for primary RFID scanning, RP2040 firmware (Arduino) with RFID-RC522 for redundancy, a 16x2 I2C LCD for standalone data output, and CSV file system to facilitate tool tracking, borrower registration, and quantity management with bidirectional verification.
-It excludes external network connectivity (e.g., cloud storage) and hardware fabrication processes (covered in separate documentation).
+The scope includes integrating the Tkinter GUI on Raspberry Pi 3, RDR-7081AKU for primary RFID scanning, RP2040 with RFID-RC522 for manual redundancy, a 16x2 I2C LCD for standalone data output, and CSV file system for tool tracking, borrower registration, and quantity management.
+Verification is handled internally on the Pi 3, with no external confirmation to RP2040.
+External network connectivity and hardware fabrication are excluded.

 1.3 Definitions and Acronyms